 The most famous thing at the Rijksmuseum is the ‘Night Watch’ by Rembrandt.
 But this world-class art museum doesn’t stop there.

-Other fine pieces of Dutch art like Rembrandt’s self-portrait and ‘The Milkmaid’ call this museum home.
+Other fine pieces of Dutch art, such as Rembrandt’s self-portrait and ‘The Milkmaid, ‘ are called home in this museum.
 Moreover, the Cuypers Library is a booklover’s paradise, and ‘the passage’ running through the two halves of the atrium is a hit with street performers.

 Related Resources